fjmilens3/cody-computer/README.md

 - `KiCad` contains the design files for the Cody Computer's electronics.
 - `OpenSCAD` contains the design files for the Cody Computer's printable parts.
+- `PDF` contains generated PDFs of the KiCad schematics.
+- `Spin` contains the Propeller `.spin` files for the Propeller's firmware.
 - `STL` contains the generated STL files suitable for slicing and printing.
-- `Spin` contains the Propeller `.spin` files for the Propeller's firmware.
 - `Tass` contains the `64tass` assembly files for Cody BASIC and demo programs.
 - `CodyBASIC` contains some sample Cody BASIC programs used for demo purposes.

-All design files and sources are released under the GPL version 3.
-The Cody Computer Book included with the sources is not but may be freely distributed.
+All design files and sources are released under the GPL version 3. __The Cody Computer Book__ included with the sources is not but may be freely distributed.

 Note that the book is still in draft form and updates will be made to